VictoriaMetrics/VictoriaMetrics/README.md

 It is recommended verifying which metrics will be deleted with the call to `http://<victoria-metrics-addr>:8428/api/v1/series?match[]=<timeseries_selector_for_delete>` before actually deleting the metrics.

+The delete API is intended mainly for the following cases:

+- One-off deleting of accidentally written invalid (or undesired) time series.
+- One-off deleting of user data due to [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation).

+It isn't recommended using delete API for the following cases, since it brings non-zero overhead:

+- Regular cleanups for unneded data.
+Just prevent writing unneeded data into VictoriaMetrics.
+- Reducing disk space usage by deleting unneded time series.
+This doesn't work as expected, since the deleted time series occupy disk space until the next merge operation, which can never occur.

+It is better using `-retentionPeriod` command-line flag for efficient pruning of old data.

 ### How to export time series?